rapyuta-robotics/depthai_ros/README.md

 For older versions of git, one of the following processes might be needed:
 * Use `--recurse-submodules` instead of `--recursive`
 * Clone without any flags and then grab the submodules using `git submodule update --init --recursive`
+* Prepare MobileNetSSD compatible model (blob and json file).
+Once issue #5 is resolved, this will not be necessary for a default model.
+Due to limitations of Gen1 API used in the ROS driver, a model is required to run it.

 # Usage
 0. Compile using `cmake build depthai_ros` or your preferred `cmake_build` or `colcon` process